Showing posts sorted by date for query Sonnar. Sort by relevance Show all posts

 Decades ago, I had a 20mm ƒ/5.6 Russar lens, a pioneering optical design from the Soviet Union.
 It worked well, but I sold it in the early-2000s when I was reducing my photography stuff.

 But I missed a really wide view for 35mm and had eyed this Biogon for a while.
-LensRentals sent an email about a 20% off sale, and they offered one of these lenses.
+LensRentals sent an email about a 20% off sale and offered one of these lenses.
 That was too good to resist.
 The lens looked absolutely new, and, I assume, they seldom, if ever, rented this particular unit.
 After ordering a 21mm Leitz viewfinder from Tamarkin Camera, I was ready to go.
 (I recommend both LensRentals and Tamarkin Camera for good condition equipment and honest service.)

 Zeiss made two 21mm lenses for the Leica M mount, this ƒ/4.5 C (Compact) model and an ƒ/2.8 version.
 The C lens is a compact gem and is intended for use on film cameras.
 It is almost distortion-free, meaning that straight lines remain straight.
 It takes 46mm filters, which are larger than the 39mm filters for my other Leitz lenses.
 The rectangle hood clips on the outside of the lens, and if you use filters, they must be the correct 46mm diameter to fit inside the hood.